 Schlag’s concept for the obverse, which art scholar Cornelius Vermeule claimed was similar to Jean-Antoine Houdon’s 1789 bust of Thomas Jefferson, appeared essentially the same on the five-cent nickel for 66 years.
 His original reverse concept, however–featuring an innovative three-quarters perspective of Jefferson’s mansion Monticello–was rejected by the Treasury Department.
 Various changes were requested, the most significant of which being the flat, head-on portrayal of Monticello that is found on Jefferson nickels minted to this very day (though commemorative issues with different reverses have also been released).
 According to the rules of the design competition, the winning artist would receive no additional compensation for this extra work.

-As for strike, many coin collectors are familiar with the notion of “Full Steps“.
-This refers to the the sharpness and visibility of detail in regards to the steps in front of Monticello on the reverse.
+As for the strike, many coin collectors are familiar with the notion of “Full Steps“.
+This refers to the sharpness and visibility of detail in regards to the steps in front of Monticello on the reverse.
 A grand total of six steps are rendered in the absolute best examples, while five full steps are still exceptional.
-Unfortunately, dies used during the period 1960 through 1967 did not always include a sixth step to begin with, so five full steps is the best one can hope for in a 1964-D. But the determined collector should be able to cherry-pick a full five step specimen out of almost two billion potential candidates.
+Unfortunately, dies used during the period 1960 through 1967 did not always include a sixth step to begin with, so five full steps are the best one can hope for in a 1964-D. But the determined collector should be able to cherry-pick a full five-step specimen out of almost two billion potential candidates.

 A left-facing bust of President Thomas Jefferson, including a colonial-era pigtail and strikingly similar in detail to the profile of Jean-Antoine Houdon’s 1789 bust, takes up the majority of the obverse.
 The top of his head almost touches the rim, and the barest of truncations is visible at the bottom where Jefferson’s left shoulder meets the edge of the coin.
 The motto IN GOD WE TRUST–which became the national motto in 1956–arcs clockwise along most of the length of the left side of the coin, starting from Jefferson’s chest and extending to his hairline.
 The inscriptions LIBERTY and the date 1964 run clockwise along the right side behind Jefferson.
 A small five-pointed star divides the two inscriptions